-This EBM for the Anthropocene Arctic predicts that a bifurcation will occur, leading to catastrophic warming of the Arctic, if CO2 emissions continue to increase along RPC 8.5 without mitigation.
+This EBM for the Anthropocene Arctic predicts that a bifurcation will occur, leading to catastrophic warming of the Arctic if CO_2 emissions continue to increase along RCP 8.5 without mitigation.
 This is true in the model even if ocean and atmosphere heat transport remain unchanged.
-The amake this abrupt climate change become even more dramatic, and occur even earlier.
+The amplifying effects of ocean and atmosphere heat transport can make this abrupt climate change become even more dramatic and occur even earlier.
 Water vapour feedback further intensifies global warming.
-However, the EBM predicts that RCP's with reduced CO2 emissions (due for example to effective mitigation strategies if introduced soon enough) may avert the drastic consequences of such bifurcation.
+However, the EBM predicts that RCPs with reduced CO_2 emissions (due, for example, to effective mitigation strategies if introduced soon enough) may avert the drastic consequences of such a bifurcation.

-Further work on Anthropocene Arctic climate modelling will include the effects of other positive feedback mechanisms, for example the greenhouse effects of the methane and 50 CO2 that will be released as the permafrost thaws in the Arctic, and the Hadley cell feedback that may occur as global circulation patterns change.
-With such additional amplification in the Arctic taken into account, and no mitigation strategies
+Further work on Anthropocene Arctic climate modelling will include the effects of other positive feedback mechanisms, e.g. the greenhouse effects of methane and CO_2 that will be released as the permafrost thaws in the Arctic and the Hadley cell feedback that may occur as global circulation patterns change.
+With such additional amplification in the Arctic taken into account, and no mitigation strategies in place, a saddle-node bifurcation resulting in a transition to a warmer Arctic climate state may occur even earlier than predicted by the present model.

 Figure 8.
-Arctic surface temperature change with increasing relative humidity of water vapour, $\delta=0.0,~0.4,~0.6$, and with fixed $F_O,~F_A$, projected to year 2300.
-(Temperature change is relative to the year 2000 temperature, see text.)
-On all three curves, CO_2 is increasing in time according to RCP 8.5.
-The red curve is essentially the same as that shown in Fig. 6 with $\delta=0.6$.
-The blue and green curves have water vapour fixed at $\delta=0.0$ and $\delta=0.4$, respectively.
+Arctic surface temperature change with increasing relative humidity of water vapour, $\delta = 0.0$, 0.4, 0.6, and with fixed $F{\rm O}$ and $F{\rm A}$, projected to year 2300.
+(Temperature change is relative to the year 2000 temperature; see text for details.)
+On all three curves, CO2 is increasing in time according to RCP 8.5.
+The red curve is essentially the same as that shown in Fig. 6 with $\delta = 0.6$.
+The blue and green curves have water vapour fixed at $\delta = 0.0$ and $\delta = 0.4$, respectively.
 For temperatures significantly below freezing, water vapour makes little contribution to temperature change.
-However, above freezing $(\tau_S>1)$, the greenhouse warming effect of water vapour is dramatic.
+However, above freezing ($\tau_S > 1$), the greenhouse warming effect of water vapour is dramatic.